 Managing a trust is a difficult and important part of a trustees role.
 More challenges can arise when dealing with beneficiaries.
 Oftentimes, there are multiple beneficiaries.
 Each one has their own interests in mind.
 This can stir up disputes, which is just another complex problem added to your plate.

 Beneficiaries can also sue for damages if a trustee breaches his or her duties.

 The purpose of a trust is to create financial security for the beneficiaries.
 A trustee is strapped with duties and responsibilities to ensure all goes smoothly.
 Unfortunately for most trustees, these tasks are foreign, and mistakes could result in crippling consequences.
-If you are a trustee and feel overwhelmed, an experienced attorney can help with the process.
+If you are a trustee and feel overwhelmed, an experienced Orange County Trust Administration Lawyer can help with the process.